Can you give me a discount or deal if I buy xx many?

 While most prices are somewhat negotiable to an extent, I have the prices listed as such for reason.
 When I have room to work on pricing and can still be in line with competitors it will reflect on the stock list as quantity break prices (i.e. $12.50 ea. or 5 @ $10 ea.).
 No other commercial vender does this.

 Those that are importing and selling the fish at near cost are ultimately destroying the trade and directly putting themselves out of business.
-Your local fish store, pet store, wholesaler, importer needs to pay overhead like rent, utilities, and employees.
+Your local fish store, pet store, wholesaler, or importer needs to pay overhead like rent, utilities, and employees.
 Selling at near cost they cannot make enough to stay open for you to shop at.
-If they go out of business, then that is less for the exporters to collect and make a living which then puts them out of business making some species completely unavailable.
+If they go out of business, then that is less for the collectors to collect, and less for exporters ship preventing them from make a living which then puts them out of business making some species completely unavailable.
 This then ultimately puts the person selling them cheap for a quick profit and his/her competitors out of business due to lack or sources for inventory.

-Maybe someone at your local fish club/online group/etc. is breeding and selling something that myself or a competitor is selling and at half of the price, that is fine and is understandable.
+Of course, someone at your local fish club/online group/etc. is breeding and selling something at half the price that myself or a competitor is selling, that is fine and is understandable.
 Many of us have started out in just that way.
 Keep in mind, they are likely growing out fish they have bred (possibly even originally from me) and are looking to move them along.
 The overhead costs they have has a hobbyist and the inventory availability they have is certainly far less than I or other importers that operate in a much larger scale incur and therefore allows them do sell at much lower prices.